-Parsons has been a forerunner in art and design education since its inception, spearheading new movements and teaching methods that have propelled artists and designers creatively and politically.
+Parsons has been a pioneer in art and design education since its inception, spearheading new movements and teaching methods that have propelled artists and designers creatively and politically.

 "Art is not for the few, for the talented, for the genius, for the rich, nor the church," Parsons said in 1920.
 "Industry is the nation's life, art is the quality of beauty in expression, and industrial art is the cornerstone of our national art."

 By pursuing beauty in ordinary things, Frank Alvah Parsons virtually invented the modern concept of design.
 His faculty cared about the spaces ordinary people lived in, the garments they wore, the advertising they read, the furniture and tableware they used.
 His principles effectively democratized taste.